Gyekye/Gyekye/README.md

 #### ToolBox

-- Flutter for mobile dev
+- React Native for mobile dev
 - Html,css,sass and js for frontends
 - Django for backend dev
 - PostgreSQL for hosting and managing structed data